-When I told Georgie the story he laughed like a maniac, like a man who had been through his share of self-made micro-cataclysms, and could see the humor in it all.
-“Well I should of told you no flame weeding on windy days, but you didn’t lose the farm, no one was hurt.
-All you lost was your high, a bit of your pride, and some straw and garlic.”
+When I told George the story he laughed like a madman, like someone who had been through his share of self-made micro-cataclysms, and could see the humor in it all.
+“Well I should of told you no flame weeding on windy days.
+But you didn’t lose the farm, no one was hurt.
+All you lost was your pride and some straw and garlic.”

 And it turns out, I didn’t even lose the garlic.
 The fire wiped out the green growth above ground, but to my astonishment the bulbs held onto life underground.
 They sent up new growth in a matter of weeks.
 And they did so into a clean bed.
 The fire had wiped out the weeds that were getting established in spite of the straw.
 We had to hand weed the rest of the garlic -- the stuff that wasn’t touched by the fire -- but the regrowth, the survivors, we just remulched and it regrew.